kanutocd/rack_jwt_aegis/README.md

 JWT authentication middleware for hierarchical multi-tenant Rack applications with 2-level tenant support.

-**Note: This is version 0.0.0 - a placeholder release to reserve the gem name.
-Implementation is in progress.**

 ## Features

 - JWT token validation with configurable algorithms